julioc01/Demos/README.md

 # Demos
-Personal repository to host the demo projects and POT
+Personal repository to host the demo projects and POC's projects